cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 In this case, **please note that you need to specify one service as a fallback service.**

-Fallback service is used to maintain compatibility when the client is using an old Kitex version (< v0.9.0)
+Fallback service is used to maintain compatibility when the client does not meet any of the conditions written in section [Client Side Users](/docs/kitex/tutorials/advanced-feature/multi_service/#client-side-users).

-- or when `TTHeader` is not being used for transport protocol
-- or the client does not set an optional meta handler `transmeta.ClientTTHeaderHandler()`

 **If you don't specify any fallback service or if you specify multiple fallback services, an error will be returned on server startup.**